Beer Rebranding. Only way to win.

 The “cold” campaign may tap into how drinkers want their beer, but the problem is that it is a table stake, what you need to have to even play in the game.

 You can make any beer cold – although having a can that tells you it’s cold is an excellent innovation (that the rest of the industry will soon copy).
+They position it against anything.

-“Cold” does feed into Coors’ image of Colorado heritage, but it does not reflect who the consumer wants to be when they drink Coors.
-It’s about the can of beer.
+No one would claim “warm” beer, so “cold” is not a real choice.
+“Cold” feeds into Coors’ image of Colorado heritage but does not reflect who the consumer wants to be when they drink Coors.

-We attribute the rise of Coors Light because the market drinks more light beer, and the rest of the competition still in branding flux.
+We attribute the rise of Coors Light because the market drinks more light beer, and the rest of the competition is still in branding flux.

-Men are always the primary target audience for beers, and sports is a direct way to connect to what “maleness” beer brands often think are important.
+There’s a simple reason for this, of course.
+Men are always the primary target audience for beer, and sports is a direct way to connect to what “maleness” beer brands often consider important.

 Beer Imports

-The current beer marketFor example, while you might think Foster’s is the most popular beer in Australia, it’s not.
+For example, while you might think Foster’s is the most popular beer in Australia, it’s not.

 The stability is because the brand promises, messages, and tone are not that different.